Wilton High School: Cell phone ban

 Smith continued to support the new policy citing a survey of WHS teaching staff, a majority of whom had criticized the previous cell phone policy as ineffective.
 The survey also demonstrated a majority sentiment among teachers that cell phones were causing "a decrease in academic performance".
-Though the survey demonstrated more evenly split results among parents and highly opposite results from students, the ban retained strong support from WHS administrators and staff, and was approved unanimously by the Board of Education in a 6-0 vote on October 10th, 2024, despite continued dissatisfaction from two members.
+Though the survey demonstrated more evenly split results among parents and highly opposite results from students, the ban retained strong support from WHS administrators and staff, and was approved unanimously by the Board of Education in a 6-0 vote on October 10, 2024, despite continued dissatisfaction from two members.

 The ban prompted controversy and backlash among students, especially over its goal to increase social interaction between students.
 Lila Hidalgo, a writer in the school's newspaper The Forum, noted that while banning cell phones throughout the entire school day would be an easy way to stop phone use, a total ban would not be the complete solution.
 Students in favor of the phone ban believe the ban would reduce dependency on phones, while some students who opposed the ban believed the ban was made as a punishment to students by limiting access to devices during breaks in the school day.
 Student opposition to the ban was mostly concerned with the "unrealistic" standards made by the school, not the belief that cell phone use disrupts learning.
 Hidalgo argued that because WHS expects students to act responsibly in high school, students should have the right to use their phones between classes, during breaks and at lunch.
 WHS administration disagreed with this, citing the need for student face-to-face interaction.
 The counter-argument has also been criticized by students as an attempt to control students' relationships.
-Student Sophia Gordon, commenting on the ban's goal on increasing social interaction, said "You can't force people to be friends.
+One student, while commenting on the ban's goal on increasing social interaction, said "You can't force people to be friends.
 It has to be natural.
 In the real world, you don't need to like everybody."